 - Powder coating provides industries with a wide range of specialty effects that are impossible to recreate with other types of coating processes.

-- When a conventional liquid coating is used, there are appearance differences between horizontally coated and vertically coated services.
+- Another difference between powder coating and paint is how it looks when completed based on the direction the coating was applied.
+When a conventional liquid coating is used, there are appearance differences between horizontally coated and vertically coated services.
 Products and items that are given a powder coating have few differences in appearance even if they were coated differently.

 - You can recycle powder coating overspray, which means you can make use of the entire coating without wasting the powder.